Emet mine

 The Emet mine is a large boron ore mine located at Kütahya Province in western Turkey.
 Emet represents one of the largest boron reserves in Turkey having an estimated reserve of 1.68 billion tonnes of ore grading 28% boron.
+Most of this comes in the form of colemanite.
+The Emet mines together account for 40% of the world's known colemanite reserves.